ranjith19/jsonhasher/readme.md

 I use this package in my projects to do the following

 1. Compare two different JSONs for equality
-2. Generate primary keys based on JSONs and retrieve later when those inputs come in
+2. Generate keys based on JSON values in key value stores. (for example caching API response combination of inputs.)

 ## Example Usage